Tecdefg/Mindustry-Production-Mod-2/README.md

 Rebalance of Plastic and Titanium Forge.
+Improved usage of steel, aluminum and petroleum.